baghdadl/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ```

-Using the job id returned from the previous call you can poll on the returned `/status` href to get the job status
+Using the job id returned from the previous call you can poll on the returned `/status` href to get the job status.

 ```shell
 curl -X GET \